Flameish/Novel-Grabber/README.md

 ## Currently not working
 * Websites which load chapter lists etc. later with javascript or in other ways.

-## Disclaimer
+## Disclaimer & Warning
+Most sites prohibit the scrapping for their content.
+Use at your own risk.
-Downloaded chapters/files are for private use only.
+Please use with appropriate wait times.
+Downloaded chapters are for private use only.

 ## Requirements
-* [Java](https://www.java.com/en/) needs to be installed.
+* [Java](https://www.java.com/en/) (version 8+) needs to be installed.

 ## Credits
 Novel Grabber was build in java with [jsoup](https://www.jsoup.org/) :heart: